-Indices Divergence Example
+Index Divergence Example

-Divergence trading has two setups and these are bullish & bearish divergence setups.
+Divergence trading has two setups and these are bullish & bearish divergence set-ups.
 For each of these trading setups there is also classic divergence and hidden divergence, these trading setups are explained below.

 RSI Divergence Example